-Summer Reads VISTAs serve full-time (approximately 40 hours per week).
-This typically includes 28-32 hours of meaningful work at 1-3 sites and 8-12 hours of reflection and planning with a direct site supervisor, training, program planning and travel between sites.
+Summer Reads VISTAs serve full-time (approximately 40 hours per week, Monday-Friday daytime) in pairs at one or two placement sites - including reflection and planning with a direct on-site supervisor, training, program planning, and travel between sites.

 Gain experience, insight and sense of self

 “This was by far one of the best summers I have ever had in my life!
 I have never felt so accomplished, yet at the same time have never had more of a drive to continue to make a difference in children’s lives.” - Summer Reads VISTA

 Summer Reads VISTAs leave the program proud of their many accomplishments and experiences and committed to continuing to make a difference.
 After their summer of service, VISTAs have a greater understanding of their own strengths and personal goals and build lasting personal and professional connections.

 - Choice of $1,252 Education Award or $276 post-service cash stipend (Education Award may be used for qualified federal student loans, school tuition, non-degree enrichment classes and more)

 - Bi-weekly living allowance of approximately $472 (pre-tax)

 - Mileage reimbursement for service-related travel (between site placements and to Summer Reads trainings)

 - Must be able to serve full-time for 8 weeks from June through August, or 10 weeks for Outreach Specialists (approx. 40 hours per week)

 - Must be at least 18 years of age and a U.S. citizen, national or legal permanent resident